cdapio/cdap/docs/developer-guide/source/query.rst

    *SquirrelSQL*.
 #.
 We can now create an alias to connect to a running instance of CDAP.
 Open the ``Aliases`` pane, and click on
    the ``+`` icon to create a new alias.
 #.
-In the ``Add Alias`` popup, choose a name.
-In this example, we are going to connect to a standalone CDAP
+In this example, we are going to connect to a standalone CDAP which we started running from the SDK.
-   which we got running from the SDK.
-Our name will be ``CDAP Standalone``.
-Select the ``Cask CDAP Driver`` in the list of available drivers.
-Our ``URL`` will be ``jdbc:cdap://localhost:10000``.
-Our standalone instance does not require an authorization token, but if yours requires one, be sure to HTML encode your token and pass it as a parameter of the ``URL``. ``User Name`` and ``Password`` are left blank.
+   The name for our alias will be ``CDAP Standalone``.
+Select the ``CDAP Driver`` in the list of available drivers.
+Our URL will be ``jdbc:cdap://localhost:10000``.
+Our standalone instance does not require an authorization token, but if yours requires one, HTML-encode your token and pass it as a parameter of the ``URL``. ``User Name`` and ``Password`` are left blank.

    .. image:: _images/jdbc/squirrel_add_alias.png

 #.
 Click on ``OK``. ``CDAP Standalone`` is now added to the list of aliases.
 #.
-A popup asks you to connect to your newly added alias.
+A popup asks you to connect to your newly-added alias.
 Click on ``Connect``, and *SquirrelSQL* will retrieve
-   information about your running CDAP instance Datasets.
+   information about your running CDAP Datasets.
 #.
 To execute a SQL query on your CDAP Datasets, go to the ``SQL`` tab, enter a query in the center field, and click
-   on the running man icon on top of the tab.
-Your results will show in the bottom half of *SquirrelSQL* main view.
+   on the "running man" icon on top of the tab.
+Your results will show in the bottom half of the *SquirrelSQL* main view.

    .. image:: _images/jdbc/squirrel_sql_query.png

 CDAP JDBC driver integration with Pentaho Data Integration ..........................................................
-*Pentaho Data Integration* is a more advanced open source Business Intelligence tool that allows to execute transformations of data coming from various sources.
-Let's see how it is possible to make it connect to CDAP Datasets using the CDAP JDBC driver.
+*Pentaho Data Integration* is an advanced, open source business intelligence tool that can execute transformations of data coming from various sources.
+Let's see how to connect it to CDAP Datasets using the CDAP JDBC driver.

 #.
 Before opening the *Pentaho Data Integration* application, copy the ``co.cask.cdap.explore-jdbc-<version>.jar``
-   file in the ``lib`` directory of *Pentaho Data Integration*, located at the root of the application directory.
+   file in the ``lib`` directory of *Pentaho Data Integration*, located at the root of the application's directory.
 #.
 Open *Pentaho Data Integration*.
 #.
 In the toolbar, select ``File -> New -> Database Connection...``.
 #.
 In the ``General`` section, select a ``Connection Name``, like ``CDAP Standalone``.
 For the ``Connection Type``, select
    ``Generic database``.
 Select ``Native (JDBC)`` for the ``Access`` field.
-In this example, we connect to a standalone instance of CDAP, our ``Custom Connection URL`` will then be ``jdbc:cdap://localhost:10000``.
+In this example, where we connect to a standalone instance of CDAP, our ``Custom Connection URL`` will then be ``jdbc:cdap://localhost:10000``.
    In the field ``Custom Driver Class Name``, enter ``co.cask.cdap.explore.jdbc.ExploreDriver``.

    .. image:: _images/jdbc/pentaho_add_connection.png